RustBlockchainEngineer/sol-liquity/README.md

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

-Gas compensation is paid in a mix of LUSD and ETH.
-While the ETH is taken from the liquidated Trove, the LUSD is provided by the borrower.
-When a borrower first issues debt, some LUSD is reserved as a Liquidation Reserve.
-A liquidation transaction thus draws ETH from the trove(s) it liquidates, and sends the both the reserved LUSD and the compensation in ETH to the caller, and liquidates the remainder.
+Gas compensation is paid in a mix of SOLUSD and SOL.
+While the SOL is taken from the liquidated Trove, the SOLUSD is provided by the borrower.
+When a borrower first issues debt, some SOLUSD is reserved as a Liquidation Reserve.
+A liquidation transaction thus draws SOL from the trove(s) it liquidates, and sends the both the reserved SOLUSD and the compensation in SOL to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple Troves, each Trove contributes LUSD and ETH towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple Troves, each Trove contributes SOLUSD and SOL towards the total compensation for the transaction.

 Gas compensation per liquidated Trove is given by the formula:

-Gas compensation = `50 LUSD + 0.5% of trove’s collateral (ETH)`
+Gas compensation = `50 SOLUSD + 0.5% of trove’s collateral (SOL)`

 The intentions behind this formula are:
 - To ensure that smaller Troves are liquidated promptly in normal times, at least